1ethansempa/twitter-clone/README.md

-Twitter Clone built in React Js and Firebase
+Twitter Home Page Clone built in React Js and Firebase